Wat Phra Mahathat

-Wat Phra Mahathat Woramahawihan (วัดพระมหาธาตุวรมหาวิหาร) is the main Buddhist temple (wat) of Nakhon Si Thammarat Province in southern Thailand.
-The main stupa of the temple, Phra Borommathat Chedi ('great noble relics stupa'), was built by King Sri Dhammasokaraja in the early-13th century CE to establish a symbol for the Theravada Buddhism sect in the province.
-The temple is believed to house a tooth of Gautama Buddha.
+Wat Phra Mahathat Woramahawihan (วัดพระมหาธาตุวรมหาวิหาร) is the main Buddhist temple (wat) of Nakhon Si Thammarat Province in southern Thailand, a crucial trade crossroad between the Indian and Pacific Oceans.
+Founded in the 8th century, where a Hindu shrine once stood around 5th–8th centuries, the monastery has been a regional religious centre ever since.
+The main stupa of the temple, Phra Borommathat Chedi ('great noble relics stupa'), was built by King Sri Dhammasokaraja in the early-13th century to establish a symbol for the Theravada Buddhism sect in the region.
+The temple houses a relic of Gautama Buddha.
+The religious and local traditions have continued at the monastery for more than 1,500 years, including the Nakhon Si Thammarat chronicle tradition, the annual cloth-wrapping ceremony for the Great Reliquary and the Menora dance drama.

 History

+Prince Dantha and Princess Hemamali of Sri Lanka carrying the Sacred Tooth Relic.
+Decorative mural panel at the Temple of the Tooth, Sri Lanka.

-According to legend, Prince Thanakuman and Princess Hem Chala brought the relic of Buddha to Hat Sai Kaew and built a small pagoda in 291 CE.
-When King Si-Thamma Sokarat established the city of Nakhon Si Thammarat, he built a new temple called Wat Phra Borom That on the same site in the Mahayana-style of the ruling Srivijaya Kingdom.
+According to the identical Thai and Sri Lankan legend, Prince Thanakuman and Princess Hem Chala brought the relic of Buddha to Hat Sai Kaew and built a small pagoda in 291 CE.
+The same tradition holds that King Si-Thamma Sokarat, on establishing the city of Nakhon Si Thammarat, built a new temple called Wat Phra Borom That on the same site, in the Mahayana manner of the ruling Srivijaya Kingdom.
 The city of Nakhon Si Thammarat was a prominent city in the ancient kingdom of Tambralinga.
 The city was a part of the Srivijaya empire till the early-13th century.